droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 ![[Kavan.png]]
 <span class="credit">"Kavan" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>
-Muriel introduces the spirit as the **ghost** of Kavan, an ancestor of the Mountain Folk, and introduces the players by name.
+Muriel introduces the spirit as the **ghost** of Kavan (use [Ghost Commoner](https://2e.aonprd.com/Monsters.aspx?ID=3007) statblock scaled to Level 10), an ancestor of the Mountain Folk, and introduces the players by name.

 > [!lore]+ **Kavan's Legacy**
 > Long before Strahd arrived in the valley, Kavan was the young chieftain of one of several tribes of the First Folk that dwelled among the Balinok Mountains.
 Ambitious and proud, he entered the Whispering Wall in defiance of the ancient strictures.
 There, an echo of the Devourer whispered to him the secrets of the Huntress’s sacred spear, and the means by which he could claim its power for his own.